dnth/fastdup-manage-clean-curate-blogpost/README.md

-# Fastdup: A Powerful Tool to Manage, Clean & Curate Visual Data at Scale on Your CPU - For Free.
+# fastdup: A Powerful Tool to Manage, Clean & Curate Visual Data at Scale on Your CPU - For Free.

 ![image](https://dicksonneoh.com/images/portfolio/fastdup_manage_clean_curate/post_image.gif)